Robert Kuok: Early life

-Kuok was born on 6 October 1923 in Johor Bahru during British colonial rule to a wealthy ethnic Fuzhou family.
+Kuok was born on 6 October 1923 in Johor Bahru during British colonial rule to a wealthy Malayan Chinese family with origins from Fuzhou (Hokchew).
 He was named after Robert the Bruce, and was enrolled at an English-medium primary school by his father's English-speaking clerk.
-Kuok's father Kuok Keng Kang arrived in British Malaya from Fuzhou (Hokchew), Fujian Province, China, at the beginning of the 20th century, and Robert was the youngest of three brothers born to Kuok Keng Kang and Robert's mother Zheng Ge Ru.
-He grew up speaking his parents' Fuzhou language, English and later Japanese during the Japanese occupation of Malaya in World War II.
+Kuok's father, Kuok Keng Kang (1893–1948), had left the Qing dynasty in 1909 and arrived in Singapore from Fuzhou (Hokchew), which is now part of Fujian in China.
+Robert was the youngest of three brothers born to his father and his mother Zheng Ge Ru.
+He grew up speaking his parents' Fuzhou language, English and later Japanese during the Japanese occupation of Malaya and Singapore in World War II.
 He also studied at English College Johore Bahru for his secondary education and later at Raffles Institution in Singapore where he was classmates with Lee Kuan Yew, the founding father of Singapore and the country's first prime minister.

 Career

 Early 20th century

 According to Kuok himself, he began his business career as an office boy, and later started a business from scratch with financial backing coming from his relatives.
-Upon graduation, he became a collaborator and worked as a clerk in the rice-trading department of Japanese industrial conglomerate Mitsubishi Shoji Kaisha during the Japanese occupation period between 1942 and 1945, in Singapore, a conglomerate that with the help of Japanese military unit monopolized the rice trade in Malaya during the occupation period.
+Upon graduation, it was World War II and he became a collaborator, working as a clerk in the rice-trading department of the Japanese industrial conglomerate Mitsubishi during the Japanese occupation of Singapore between 1942 and 1945.
+Mitsubishi, with the help of the Kempeitai, monopolised the rice trade in Malaya during the occupation period.
 He was soon promoted to head the rice-trading department.
 After the war, he took the skills he learned from the occupying force to the family's business in Johor.

 After the senior Kuok died in 1948, Kuok and his two brothers and a cousin, Kuok Hock Chin founded Kuok Brothers Sdn Bhd in 1949, trading agricultural commodities.
 Kuok's relationship with the Japanese continued after Malaya gained independence.
 In 1959, Kuok formed Malayan Sugar Manufacturing Co.
 Bhd. together with two prominent Japanese partners.
 He also brought many influential Malay elites into his company as directors and shareholders, including politicians and royalty.
 In 1961, he bought cheap sugar from India before the prices shot up, and continued to invest heavily in sugar refineries, at one time controlling 80% of the Malaysian sugar market with production of 1.5 million tonnes, equivalent to 10% of world production, earning himself the nickname "Sugar King of Asia" in the process.